cookiesikeri/react-pipeline-test/README.md

  1. the logic is to spin up a cloudfront (CDN) in which we use the s3 bucket we created for our app as the endpoint.
  2. then create a record in aws route53 using the cloudfront (CDN) we created as alias.

- this should work if all credentials are correct and bucket is created with the necessary policies.
+ this config should work if all credentials are correct and bucket is created with the necessary policies.